sait-wbdv/winter-2021/cheatsheets/command-line/index.md

 ---

+**Notice**: General information will be displayed in boxes such as this one.
+Warnings will be in red (see below) for information that will help you avoid potential problems.
+{: .notice .notice--info}

 **Warning**: There are two flavours of "command line": Windows and Unix.
 We will be using the latter: Git Bash (installed along with Git) on Windows and Terminal on Mac (Mac is unix-based so almost any terminal app will do; Tony uses [iTerm](https://iterm2.com/)).
 {: .notice .notice--warning}